msg-CareerPaths/spring-training/chapters/000-introduction.md

 All code written must be published on GitHub.

-- Register an account on GitHub and accept the training [GitHub Classroom Assignment](https://classroom.github.com/a/qiaU7uWM).
-This will create a new GitHub repository for you.
+- Create a new GitHub repository for the Spring Training.
 Clone this repository locally.
-- **Before starting work**, [create](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) a `develop` branch from the `master` branch.
+- **Before starting work**, [create](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) a `develop` branch from the `main` branch.
 - Implement the online-shop requirements from that chapter.
 Commit messages should be suggestive of the changes made.
-- **In order to request a code review from the mentors**, you must [open a pull request](https://help.github.com/en/articles/creating-a-pull-request) (PR) from the `develop` to the `master` branch.
+- **In order to request a code review from the mentors**, you must [open a pull request](https://help.github.com/en/articles/creating-a-pull-request) (PR) from the `develop` to the `main` branch.
 Notify the mentors about the PR.
-- **Once the Pull Request is approved** by the mentors, merge it into the `master` branch.
+- **Once the Pull Request is approved** by the mentors, merge it into the `main` branch.
-- Ensure your local `master` branch is up-to-date by pulling the latest changes (git pull).
+- Ensure your local `main` branch is up-to-date by pulling the latest changes (git pull).
-- Create a new branch from `master` or continue your work on the `develop` branch.
-Open a Pull Request when you want to request another code review and merge it into `master` after it is approved.
+- Create a new branch from `main` or continue your work on the `develop` branch.
+Open a Pull Request when you want to request another code review and merge it into `main` after it is approved.
 - Repeat as necessary until the training has ended.

 ### Environment Setup